pastleo/CoursePickingHelper/README.md

 ![10.png](http://i.imgur.com/ImxWqjK.png)

  * The next is the countdown timer.
 Just click “倒數定時器” then you’ll enter a dialog to set every parameters you need.
-Then please “確定” to use this setting.
+Then please click “確定” to use this setting.

 ![11.png](http://i.imgur.com/BBesGmA.png)

  * Then the remaining time is set by your setting.
-It also appear another two button.
+It also appears another two buttons.
 The function is just as the symbol say.
-You now can click start to countdown.
-After it count over, a pop up dialog will also show up just like the alarm clock.
+You now can click start to count down.
+After it counts to 0, a pop up dialog will show up just like the alarm clock does.

 ![12.png](http://i.imgur.com/l0lCjad.png)